 - 16.1 The signatories below confirm that this is an accurate record of the strategic matters requiring cooperation between the two London Boroughs.
-When signing this SoCG: - The Planning Policy Manager (or equivalent) is the lead Officer responsible for managing the SoCG, - The Head of Service or Director of Planning (or equivalent) is responsible for signing off the SoCG.
+When signing this SoCG: - The Planning Policy Manager (or equivalent) is the lead Officer responsible for managing the SoCG, - The Head / Director of Planning (or equivalent) is responsible for signing off the SoCG.